-a) Course description for first-year studies in Philosophy.
+a) Course description for first-year studies in Philosophy

-The purpose of the course is to introduce you to some of the central philosophical issues, and to help you acquire some concepts and ways of thinking which will be useful if you continue with the study of Philosophy, or even if you do not.
+The purpose of the course is to introduce you to some of the central philosophical issues, concepts, and ways of thinking.
+These will be useful to you whether or not you continue to study Philosophy.